sanette/ocaml-sdl3/README.md

 # Warning! early stage of developpment!

-There are more than a thousand functions bound... don't expect all of them to work! _Very_ few has been tested yet.
+There are more than a thousand functions bound... don't expect all of them to work! _Very_ few have been tested yet.
 On the other hand you can see that the examples below already cover quite a lot of interesting stuff.